Network measures

 MCOR maps represent for each voxel the m most salient spatial features of the SBC maps seeded at this same voxel.
 MCOR maps are defined from a Singular Value Decomposition (SVD, Strang 2007), separately for each seed-voxel, of the patterns of seed-based correlations across all subjects:

 where r is the map of voxel-to-voxel correlations between every pair of voxels for each subject n, Q is an orthogonal spatial basis characterizing the m most salient SBC spatial patterns over a pre-defined mask area M (by default covering the entire brain) for each seed voxel x, and MCOR are the m-th dimensional Multivariate Connectivity maps for each subject .
-MCOR maps can be used to perform Multivariate Pattern Analyses (Norman et al. 2006) evaluating differences between subjects in the entire patterns of seed-to-voxel connectivity
+MCOR maps can be used to perform functional connectivity Multivariate Pattern Analyses (fc-MVPA, Nieto-Castanon 2022) evaluating differences between subjects in the entire patterns of seed-to-voxel connectivity.
+In the context of fc-MVPA, a set of several MCOR maps (typically the first k maps) forms the eigenpattern scores vector s(x), which can be used as a low-dimensional representation of the entire pattern of connectivity between the voxel x and the rest of the brain.

 Independent Component Analyses (group-ICA)